systeminit/si/app/docs/src/how-tos/aws-vpc.md

 Click the `Apply Change Set` button to:

-- Create a VPC component
+- Create a VPC Component
 - Create 6 Subnets
 - Create an Internet Gateway
 - Create 3 Elastic IPs and 3 NAT Gateways